asciifarm/asciifarm/README.md

 Occasionally, we realease some bonus courses and lives, based on. supporter requests and not only related with coding.
 Stay tuned!

 ## Thanks for your support!!
-Any contribute, from the donations to the feedbacks, will be greatly appreciated!
+Any contribute, from the donations to the feedbacks, will be greatly appreciated,

 __Support this project now, send a request or fundrise new lessons-updates!__